gouegd/www/README.md

 www
 ===

-This repo was an attempt to do something with web techniques I learnt at that time (require.js, Angular 1).
+This repo was a playground to do something with web techniques I learnt at that time (require.js, Ractive.js, coffeescript and some microlibs).